anu-dam/Template-Engine/README.md

   ##### output

-The project must generate a `team.html` page in the `output` directory, that displays a nicely formatted team roster.
+The project must generate a `team.html` page in the `output` directory, that displays a well formatted team roster.
 Each team member should display the following in no particular order:

   * Name